sagemath/trac_to_gh/Issue 4739.md

 # Issue 4739: [with patch, not ready for review] Add support for additive abelian groups

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4739

 Original creator: cremona